atomisadev/atomisadev/README.md

 Hey there.
 Thanks for visiting my profile.
 You can visit my website [here](//atomdev.cf).

-I am mainly a web developer 💻, so here is a list of the frameworks 🪟 I'm good at:
+I am mainly a web developer 💻 (and UI/UX designer 🎨), so here is a list of the frameworks 🪟 I'm good at:
 - React **- Very Experienced**
 - Gatsby **- Experienced**
 - Vue.js **- Experienced**